Phase transition in a long-memory log-Gaussian Cox process: Asset and default correlations

+This contrasts with the Hawkes and SE-NBD processes, in which the mean intensity $\bar{\lambda}$ itself diverges in the non-steady phase.
+In the LGCP derived from the logistic Merton model, there is no such absorption mechanism, and the process remains in a finite-mean regime for all $\gamma$.
+The super-normal transition therefore affects the estimation accuracy of parameters (through the anomalous scaling of variance) rather than the stability of the process itself.

+It affects the estimation of parameters.
+The Hawkes process and SE-NBD process are examples of absorption processes.
+Hence, there is the absorption transition, which is a non-equilibrium transition.
+In the next section we consider the phase transition of this process by the direct calculation of the variance.

 In summary, the impact is finite when $\gamma>1$ and the impact is infinite when $\gamma\leq 1$.
-Even if the impact infinite, the average number of defaults converges, because the process does not have the absorption process.
-The Hawkes process and SE-NBD process are one of the absorption processes.
-Hence, there is the absorption transition, which is one kind of the non-equilibrium transition.
-In the next section we consider the phase transition of this process for the impact.
+Here we study the impact analysis after the Poisson limit.
+This is the same phase transition which we discussed in the discrete model.
+The discrete model is the model before the Poisson limit \cite{Hisakado8}.
+Therefore, the limit inherits the properties of the discrete model.
+This is one of the reasons why this Poisson limit is important.

+We identify a parallel structure between Hawkes model and this model in the Poisson limit.
+In Table \ref{comp} we show the comparison between the Hawkes model and the Merton model.
+Both processes have phase transitions before and after the Poisson limit.
+Note that we can not compare the urn model and correlated Merton model directly because of the structure of the model, However, we can compare it after the Poisson limit, because both model are Poisson point processes.
+Merton model has the super-normal phase transition.
+Conversely, the Hawkes and SE-NBD models have the transition between steady and non-steady.
+In the non-steady phase, the average of the process diverges.
+Therefore, we can confirm that the temporal correlation of self excitation is stronger than the correlation of hidden variables.
+In Appendix \ref{Aa}. we confirm this conclusion using the shape of the intensity functions.